Baranomys kowalskii

-Baranomys kowalskii is extinct species of rodent, from the Baranomys genus of the Baranomyinae subfamily, of the Cricetidae family.
-It lived in Europe during Pliocene epoch, 15 million years ago, being one of the oldest known members of Baranomys family.
+Baranomys kowalskii is extinct species of rodent, from the Baranomys genus of the Baranomyinae subfamily of the Cricetidae family.
+It lived in Europe during the Pliocene epoch, 15 million years BCE, being one of the oldest known members of Baranomys family.
 It was an ancestor of modern Arvicolinae.
-The animal had been described by Miklós Kretzoi in 1959, who based his research on the fossils found near Podlesice village in Poland.
+The animal was described by Miklós Kretzoi in 1959, who based his research on the fossils found near the village in Podlesice in Silesian Voivodeship, Poland.
 It was named after a paleontologist and zoologist Kazimierz Kowalski.